release-engineering/retasc/README.md

 - reference to other Rule that must be in Completed state
 - Jira issue templates - the issues are created only if none of the previous prerequisites are in Pending state
+- Tekton PipelineRun templates - a Tekton Pipeline to run and monitor

 Task state can be one of: